-I started working as a genealogist 7 years ago.
-I went into the field without knowing what genealogy is and what it does.
-Genealogy broadened my understanding of family origins.
-It made me curious not only about my own family, but also about the family as a unit.
-Throughout my career, I have come across various stories about family fallouts, crime, war, and immigration.
-Genealogy has increased my knowledge of history and geography.
-It inspires me to continue to grow that knowledge and improve my research skills.
+Millie Milinova started working as a genealogist 7 years ago.
+Millie went into the field without knowing what genealogy is and what it does.
+Genealogy broadened our understanding of family origins.
+It made us curious not only about our own family, but also about the family as a unit.
+Throughout Millie’s career, Millie has come across various stories about family fallouts, crime, war and immigrationand inspires her to continue to grow that knowledge and improve my research skills.